KALI FERGUSON | DURATION: 45 MINUTES

 - Kali answers what delights her, what she is curious about, what gives her hope, and what she is certain about.

-plus Mark's Personal Word Essay: Empaths and Gifts of Imperfection
+plus Mark's Personal Word Essay: Gifts of Imperfection

 To Learn More About Kali